Hardening NixOS

 support, but as of now, they are considered experimental and not a standard part

-Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.
+Containers and VMs are beyond the scope of this chapter but can also enhance security and sandboxing if configured correctly.
+See Running NixOS in a VM for more details on running NixOS in a Secureblue VM for additional security.

 It's crucial to document every change you make.
 By creating smaller, feature-complete commits, each with a descriptive message, you're building a clear history.
 This approach makes it far simpler to revert a breaking change and quickly identify what went wrong.
 Over time, this discipline allows you to create security-focused checklists and ensure all angles are covered, building a more robust and secure system.